All public streams, lakes and ponds are open to fishing throughout the year except some state-owned and managed public fishing lakes.

 CREEL AND POSSESSION LIMITS AND SIZE LIMITS

 Detailed information on creel and possession limits and size limits is provided on Fishing Daily Creel, Possessions & Size Limits.
 Please familiarize yourself thoroughly with this information.
 You should also notice that size limits for the various fish species are not the same on all public waters.
 Be sure and check this information for each body of water you plan to fish.
 Should you have questions, you may contact any Wildlife & Freshwater Fisheries Division Fisheries Biologist or Conservation Enforcement Officer or call (334) 242-3471 for assistance.

 All species of bream may be used as bait as long as a person does not have in his possession total bream numbers in excess of the daily creel limit, regardless of size, and they are harvested legally.
 Other native game fish may not be used for bait.

 SALE OF GAME FISH

 Wire baskets may be used only in certain counties to harvest nongame fish for personal consumption only.
 Persons holding a commercial fishing license may not fish with wire baskets.
 No fish taken in wire baskets may be sold or offered for sale.
 All game fish taken in the baskets must be immediately returned to the water.
 All baskets must be clearly marked with the valid wire basket license number and name of person using and owning the basket.
 It is illegal for any one person to fish with more than four wire baskets.
-Consult the Wildlife & Freshwater Fisheries Regulation Book or local Conservation Enforcement Officer (see District Offices) to determine number of baskets and locations where wire baskets are legal.
+Consult the Wildlife & Freshwater Fisheries Regulation Book or local Conservation Enforcement Officer (see District Offices, Additional Offices & Phone Numbers) to determine number of baskets and locations where wire baskets are legal.

 GIGS OR GRABBLING